Best ultrabook and portable lightweight laptop in 2025

 Microsoft makes some of the best Windows tablets out there, with the compact and affordable Surface Go and the powerful Surface Pro series.

-The Surface Go is a 10-inch tablet with a high-resolution 3:2 touchscreen, fanless Core Y hardware, and a base selling price of around $400 at the time of this update (plus ~$100 for the Keyboard Folio).
+The Surface Go is an older-generation 10-inch tablet with a high-resolution 3:2 touchscreen, fanless Core Y hardware, and a base selling price of around $400.
 It’s compact, lightweight, and rather inexpensive, which makes it an awesome mini-computer for school or travel companion.
 It runs Windows S by default but can be upgraded to regular Windows for extra functionality.
 Follow this link for more details.

-All these lineups of premium 2-in-1s have been available for a while now, and incrementally updated over the years.
+All these lineups of premium 2-in-1s have been available for a while now, and were incrementally updated and improved over the years.

-The HP Spectre x360 is available in either a 13-inch or a 15-inch variant, both reviewed here on the site.
-The Spectre x360 13t makes more sense as a convertible, due to its smaller build, but the x360 15t offers faster hardware, a larger battery, and improved IO.
+The HP Spectre x360 14 is available in either a 14-inch or a 16-inch variant.
+The Spectre x360 14 makes more sense as a convertible, due to its more compact build, but the x360 16 offers faster hardware, a larger battery, and improved IO.
 Both are premium computers and bundle the latest and greatest in terms of features, connectivity, and everyday user experience in their niche.
-They also emphasize on their excellent screens, with high-resolution wide-gamut panel options on both sizes, as well as OLED variants.
+They also emphasize on their excellent OLED screens and premium chassis.

 Follow this link for a more thorough list of recommended 2-in-1 laptops and hybrids.

-The Chromebook Flip C434 is available for around $450 at the time of this update.
+The Flex 5i Chromebook Plus is available for around $350 at the time of this update.
 Follow this link for more details.

 Fanless ultrabooks and tablets